Postgraduate Course: Corals in a Changing Ocean (PGGE11231)

 ||Availability||Not available to visiting students

 i.
-Weekly lectures: each week, a Course Lecturer will give talks on a range of subjects to give the student the breadth of knowledge needed to understand coral ecosystems as as socio-ecological systems, their biology, ecology and geological development and use as environmental archives (proxies), threats from climate change and human pressures, governance of key issues and solutions to these challenges.
-Expert guest lecturers from our global network may also be scheduled to reflect the latest advances in a topic.
+A weekly lecture: Our lectures will give you the breadth of knowledge needed to understand coral ecosystems as fully socio-ecological systems, their biology, ecology and geological development and use as environmental archives (proxies), threats from climate change and human pressures, governance of key issues and solutions to these challenges.
+Lectures are done in person and live, and afterwards, we move onto a Class Activity.

 iii.
-Class activity and report: The knowledge base and skills developed over the first 9 weeks will help prepare the class for a real-world governance process in managing coral ecosystems in a changing ocean, a Parliamentary Select Committee.
+Mock Parliamentary Select Committee: The knowledge base and skills developed over Weeks 1-10 will help prepare the class for a real-world governance process in managing coral ecosystems in a changing ocean, a Parliamentary Select Committee.
 In the UK, the Science and Technology Committee (STC) helps ensure that UK government policy and decision-making are based on robust scientific advice and evidence.
-By Week 8, each student will choose a role in the STC, either as a Member of Parliament (MP) or as a witness.
+By Week 7, each student will choose a role in the STC, either as a Member of Parliament (MP) or as a witness.
 MPs and witnesses prepare White Papers and Briefings, respectively.
-To support their case, all students will also present their own White Paper or Briefing in Week 11.
+To support their case, all students will also present their own White Paper or Briefing in Week 11 during a mock Parliamentary Select Committee, with Witnesses submitting their Briefing to MPs by Week 10, and MPs submitting their White Paper in Week 12.

 Entry Requirements (not applicable to Visiting Students)